-Expenditure Frameworks are associated with sustainable development.
+In parallel the first stage of analysis of the links of budget process and NDS/SDGs will be commenced.
+Here the analysis to what extent such background budget documents, namely Medium-term Forecast of Socio-Economic Development and Sectoral Mid-term Expenditure Frameworks are associated with sustainable development.
 The JP intends to make recommendations to the Methodological Guide for the Sectoral MTEF Development regarding alignment of sectoral MTEF and NDS / SDGs.
 As a result, and with the support from the JP, priority ministries and spending agencies will be developing sectoral MTEFs and budget proposals using the NDS/SDG framework and findings from the outcome 1 (costing, available development financing sources, etc.).
 The latter will enhance the quality of the budget decision-making and support allocation of additional budgets to most priority budget programmes that contribute to the achievement of NDS/SDG targets.

 Emphasis will also be given to addressing tax incentives currently in place.
 It will make recommendations about putting in place systems to regularly monitor the effectiveness of incentive schemes and investment that is aligned to the objectives of the NDS.
-The MoEC and MoF have specifically expressed an interest in taking forward activities in the area tax incentivization.
+The MoE and MoF have specifically expressed an interest in taking forward activities in the area tax incentivisation.

 The JP will finally review current e-government practises related to public revenue, to support e-fiscalization efforts and applications to increase public revenue generation.
+This responds to the Presidential decree that articulated the key short-term priorities of government, including the emphasis on digitalisation.
 The JP will particularly support the development of policy measures to enable the formalization of electronic documents along value chains, such as VAT, as well as the legalization of the retail sector operations through the introduction of preferential end-user solutions, such as online cash registers while introducing public control mechanisms.